Ariane Next

-Ariane Next—also known as SALTO (reuSable strAtegic space Launcher Technologies & Operations—is the code name for a future European Space Agency rocket being developed in the 2020s by ArianeGroup.
-This partially reusable launcher is planned to succeed Ariane 6, with an entry into service in the 2030s.
+Ariane Next is a future European partially reusable launch vehicle planned to succeed Ariane 6, with an entry into service in the 2030s.
 The objective of the new launcher is to halve the launch costs compared with Ariane 6.
-The preferred architecture is that of the Falcon 9 rocket (a reusable first stage landing vertically with a common engine model for the two stages) while using an engine burning a mixture of methane and liquid oxygen.
-The first technological demonstrators are under development.
+Principal technologies for Ariane Next are being developed under the EU-funded Project SALTO's VTVL demonstrator Themis programme, the joint CNES-DLR-JAXA VTVL demonstrator CALLISTO project, and the ESA-funded Prometheus methane-fueled rocket engine development project.
+ArianeGroup plans to use Prometheus first on the smaller, partially reusable Maia rocket, developed by its subsidiary MaiaSpace.

 History

-The European Space Agency's Ariane 6 launcher is to gradually succeed the Ariane 5 rocket after 2023.
-Studies on the next generation of European government-funded launcher to follow Ariane 6 started before 2019.
-The stated priority objective for the new rocket is to halve the cost of launching compared to Ariane 6 with simplified and more flexible launch methods.
+The expendable launcher Ariane 6, whose development officially began in 2014, succeeded the Ariane 5 rocket in 2024.
+CNES and ArianeGroup officials started publicly discussing the future reusable launch vehicle under the name "Ariane Next" in 2017.
+First results of system studies for the new launch vehicle were published in 2019 and 2020, stating the priority objective as halving the cost of launching, as compared to Ariane 6, with simplified and more flexible launch methods.

-ArianeGroup was selected by the ESA in 2021 to head two projects: one to develop a new reusable launch vehicle and the other to develop a new liquid propellant rocket engine for the vehicle.
-More specifically, the two programmes were named "SALTO (reuSable strAtegic space Launcher Technologies & Operations) and ENLIGHTEN (European iNitiative for Low cost, Innovative & Green High Thrust Engine) projects," respectively.
+In 2021, ArianeGroup was selected by the European Commission to head two projects: one to develop a new reusable launch vehicle and the other to develop a new liquid propellant rocket engine for the vehicle.
+The two projects were named SALTO (reuSable strAtegic space Launcher Technologies & Operations) and ENLIGHTEN (European iNitiative for Low cost, Innovative & Green High Thrust Engine), respectively.
+Funding for the projects was provided by the Horizon Europe programme designed to encourage and accelerate innovation in Europe.
+The ENLIGHTEN project, and its 2024 continuation ENLIGHTEN-ED (Engine Demonstration), follow up on the success of the Prometheus development project.

-ArianeGroup secured funding to begin development of the new reusable launch vehicle in May 2022.

-Funding for the project will be provided "by the European Commission as a part of the Horizon Europe programme designed to encourage and accelerate innovation" in Europe.

-In May 2022, the "French Economy Minister Bruno Le Maire said SALTO and ENLIGHTEN would be operational by 2026", and ArianeGroup stated that the target date was achievable.

-As of May 2022, the SALTO project intended to carry out an initial flight test of a single rocket stage by mid-2024, using a Themis prototype first stage to validate the landing phase of the design.
+In May 2022, the French Economy Minister Bruno Le Maire said SALTO and ENLIGHTEN would be operational by 2026, and ArianeGroup stated that the target date was achievable.
+First hot fire Prometheus engine testing occurred in 2023.
+As of October 2025, the SALTO project intended to carry out an initial flight test of a single rocket stage in 2026, using the Themis T1H prototype first stage to validate the landing phase of the design.